mvilcot/reefish_WIO_SGDCs/README.md

 # 05 Statistical analysis
-a.
-Application of α, β, and γ lineage-based SGDCs: linear models
+- α, β, and γ lineage-based SGDCs: linear models
-b. β-SGDCs for each of the 20 species separatedly: Mantel correlation test and Procruste analysis
+- β-SGDCs for each of the 20 species separatedly: Mantel correlation test and Procruste analysis
-c.
-Relation between dispersal (PLD or U-crit) and β-SGDCs: linear models and PGLS
+- Relation between β-SGDCs and dispersal (PLD or U-crit): linear models and PGLS
-c.
-MRM relating β-GD or β-SD to (i) geographic distance between sites and a (ii) binary distance metric reflecting whether the studied sites are separated or not from the Maldives by the Monsoon Drift
+- MRM relating β-GD or β-SD to (i) geographic distance between sites and a (ii) binary distance metric reflecting whether the studied sites are separated or not from the Maldives by the Monsoon Drift